ItsNatoriousB/blender-auto-mat-loader/README.md

 # How-To Use

-1. After importing into 'Scripting', - Collect your exported .MAT file and .TGA textures **(ONLY TGA)**
+1. After importing into Blender - Collect your exported .MAT file and .TGA textures **(ONLY TGA)**
-2. Move the .MAT file(s) into the same folder as the textures **OR** Move the textures to the same directory as the .MAT file(s)
+ - Move the .MAT file(s) into the same folder as the textures
-   This was modified to deal with the most common cases.
+ - Move the textures to the same directory as the .MAT file(s) _This was modified to deal with the most common cases._

    ![alt text](https://i.imgur.com/msfkUP8.gif)